jeffpflanz/Jeff-CMU-Repository/final_project_JeffPflanz.md

 This project will show how Iowa, fairly or unfairly, winnows the field.
 Though the project will evaluate how the campaigns of the “winners” of Iowa have panned out, more focus will be on those who finish outside the top tier.
 I hope to emphasize that doing well in Iowa really does matter – and that finishing outside the top four has historically spelled doom.
 In terms of the 2020 contest - I aim to show that if your candidate has not risen above in Iowa, you need to consider putting in your time/effort/money in sooner than later.

-How project will be completed: Data visualizations will be made from data (discussed below) using various platforms learned in class - whatever works best for a particular visualization (I anticipate using RAWGraphs to make the alluvial diagram).
+### How project will be completed:
+Data visualizations will be made from data (discussed below) using various platforms learned in class - whatever works best for a particular visualization (I anticipate using RAWGraphs to make the alluvial diagram).
+Depending on the data I am still looking to acquire, I may incorporate some GIS.
+It will be using the general story structure I ownline below.
 The final product / presentation will be hosted on Shorthand.

 ### (Draft) Story Outline:
 (1) Brief history of the Caucus, how it works